xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
 Welcome to my homepage!
 I am an assistant professor at School of International Relations and Public Affairs at Fudan University.
 My research interests broadly cover environmental economics, policy evaluation and climate change.
-Here is my [[CV](file:///C:/Users/xiyingxing/Documents/AJAE-17005-1-manuscript.html)] [[中文简历](https://direct.mit.edu/adev/article/35/2/131/9958/Carbon-Trading-Scheme-in-the-People-s-Republic-of)]

 ## Education Background
 - PhD in Environmental Economics, Peking University, 2020